mikesol/wall/docs/src/musings.md

 ## My hope

 I would love to see Wall contribute to a discussion about IO in an increasingly interconnected world.
-At the time of the writing of this document, most programming languages were written for people that were spending most of their time writing their own code.
-As we rely more and more on other people's code and APIs, we need simple and powerful verification systems for JSON, YAML and the myriad of other formats and protocols that are being exchanged all the time.
-It would be awesome if Wall helped us get better at this.
+Most popular programming languages were created at a time where coders worked mostly with their own code.
+In this day and age, as we rely more and more on other people's code and APIs, we need simple and powerful verification systems for JSON, YAML and the myriad of other formats and protocols that are being exchanged all the time.
+It would be awesome if Wall made this easier.